avgAnimeOtaku/gofr-RestAPI/README.md

 # 🎥 Movies Record Management System
 This project is a simple yet effective implementation of a movie data model in Go, using the MongoDB driver for BSON serialization.
 The Movie struct defines the essential attributes of a movie, including its unique identifier, title, director, release year, genre, and a custom movie ID.
-Leveraging the power of Go and MongoDB, this model provides a flexible foundation for managing and storing movie data in a scalable and efficient manner.
+Leveraging the power of GoFr and MongoDB, this model provides a flexible foundation for managing and storing movie data in a scalable and efficient manner.
 Whether used as part of a larger movie database application or a standalone module, the project exemplifies clean and concise code for handling movie-related information in a Go-based environment.

 ## Table of content